Defender API: Features, Functionality, and Usage

 User identification considerations

-To associate a specific user to POST API transactions (mark as read, mute, unmute and close), you should include the header Lumu-User-Id with the user id as a value.
+To associate a specific user with POST API actions (such as mark as read, mute, unmute, and close), include the Lumu-User-Id header in the request, using the user's ID as its value.

-Example: Lumu-User-Id:2 .
-This parameter is optional and when not included, the action taken will not be associated to any user.
-For example, if we set in the query header the id 2, that corresponds to the user “Integration user”, the incident log will look like the following image.
+Notes Example: Lumu-User-Id:2.
+This parameter is optional.
+If it is not included, the action will not be associated with any specific user.
+For example, if the query header includes the ID 2, which corresponds to the user "Integration user", the incident log will appear as shown in the following image.

 Retrieve Incidents

-Get a paginated list of incidents for the company.
-The items are listed by the most recent .
+Retrieves a paginated list of incidents for the company, ordered by most recent first.

 Query Params